jewettaij/visfd/doc/doc_filter_mrc.md

 [difference-of-gaussians](#https://en.wikipedia.org/wiki/Difference_of_Gaussians)
 filter to remove low frequencies from an image.
-To do that use the [-dog a b](#-dog) argument, setting a=0, and setting b to a distance which is similar to the size of the large objects (or gradients) that you want removed from the image.*
+To do that use the [-dog a b](#-dog) argument, setting a=0, and setting b to a distance which is similar to a distance which is smaller than the size of the large objects that you want removed from the image (in physical distance units, not in voxels).*

 ### -erosion-gauss thickness